The Trusted Choice for Sales Selection

 Almost 60 years ago, the Caliper Profile pre-employment assessment was built by Herb Greenberg, PhD., for the purpose of predicting future sales success of insurance sales candidates.
 Having studied under Anna Freud and Abraham Maslow, Dr. Greenberg took on the challenge and developed the Caliper Profile assessment to predict sales success.
 Dr. Greenberg’s pivotal work was published in the Harvard Business Review, The New York Times, and Forbes, among others.

 Today, the Caliper Profile continues to be the standard by which top sales performers are measured in every industry.
-Our comprehensive assessment will help you identify and develop the best sales hunters, new business developers, account managers, and sales leaders to drive business and retain customers.
+Our comprehensive talent assessment will help you identify and develop the best sales hunters, new business developers, account managers, and sales leaders to drive business and retain customers.
 And with 11 scientifically validated job models for sales professions, the Caliper Profile can ensure that you increase your chances of hiring a top performer!

 Available job models include: Account Development, Account Service Specialist, Agency Recruiter, Consultative Selling, Corporate Recruiter, Hunter, New Business Development, Producer, Sales Manager, Strategic Selling, Technical Sales

-Ready to hire your next sales superstar?
+Ready to hire your next modern sales star?
 Speak to the Caliper team to learn how we can help!